Wedding cake display ideas: 7 tips to choose your wedding table set up

 A Midsummer Night’s Dream wedding cake display at The Globe Theatre, London

-Or perhaps you’re having your reception at the Natural History Museum: you’d want your cake set up on the grand staircase into the main auditorium, not in amongst the tables.
+Perhaps you’re having your reception at the Natural History Museum: you’d want your cake set up on the grand staircase into the main auditorium, not in amongst the tables.
 It’s a grand venue which needs a display to match.

 Which wedding cake display ideas are your favourite?

 We hope these wedding cake display ideas have helped get those creative juices flowing.
-And if you need any advice on your wedding table set up to go with your cake, then please do get in touch; we’d love to chat cakes (and macaron towers) with you!
+And if you need any advice on your wedding table set up to go with your cake, then please do get in touch.
+We’d love to chat cakes (and macaron towers) with you!

-More inspiration
+More Sweetness?